 Tier 5: Certificate issuance and revocation is done in this area which houses the Certificate Manager server.
 The Key Ceremony is also done here.
-The HSM module is housed in this area.
+The HSM module is housed in this area together with Servers.
+Dual control for physical access is enabled with two factor authentication (biometrics and physical proximity).